ewdlop/FamilyMatters/4/AnyoneButMe(罪己詔).md

 <img width="1153" alt="WhatIsInMyMind" src="https://github.com/ewdlop/BurdenOEternaity/assets/25368970/365a801a-92f0-4a34-aa17-b68eb309ed47">

-We are technically part of the bad news I think...I hope I am wrong
+We are technically part of all a bad news I think...I hope I am wrong